Cooper Kupp Player Prop Bets for NFL Week 9 | Los Angeles vs. Tennessee 11/7/2021

 - Kupp has been the target of 32.5% (90 total) of his team's 277 passing attempts this season.

-- Kupp (20 red zone targets) has been the recipient of 34.5% of his team's 58 red zone pass attempts.
+- With 20 targets in the red zone this season, Kupp has been on the receiving end of 34.5% of his team's 58 red zone pass attempts.

-- The Rams have run 56.6% passing plays and 43.4% rushing plays this season.
-They rank third in the NFL in scoring.
+- The Rams have thrown the football in 56.6% of their plays from scrimmage this year while running the ball 43.4% of the time.
+This offensive attack ranks third in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Kupp's matchup with the Titans.